 How Existing (Single-Cost) Trainers Work¶

 Most neural network training tasks are single-cost optimization.
 Tensorpack provides some trainer implementations for such tasks.
-These trainers will take care of step 1 (define the graph), with the following arguments:
+These trainers will take care help you define the graph, with the following arguments:

 tf.TensorSpec, the signature of the input.

 InputSource, where the input come from.
 See Input Pipeline.